bhaveshbillionaier19/DApp-Task-tracker-on-ICP/README.md

+# DKeeper: Decentralized Task Tracker

+## Introduction

+Welcome to DKeeper, a decentralized task tracker application designed to streamline your task management process with enhanced security and efficiency.

+### Features
+- **Frontend**: Built using React, providing a seamless and interactive user experience.
+- **Backend**: Implemented using the Motoko programming language on the Internet Computer Protocol (ICP), ensuring robust and secure task management.
+- **Decentralized**: Leverages blockchain technology to offer a decentralized solution for tracking and managing tasks.

-Developed a decentralized task tracker application, DKeeper, using React for the frontend, integrated with the Internet Computer Protocol (ICP).
-Leveraged the Motoko programming language to implement backend functionalities, ensuring secure and efficient task management.
-This project highlights my skills in building decentralized applications (dApps) and showcases my proficiency in modern web technologies and blockchain integration.
+This project not only showcases the power of decentralized applications (dApps) but also demonstrates my expertise in modern web technologies and blockchain integration.